-The Issuer may, at its option, redeem all, but not some only, of the Subordinated Notes, or Senior Non Preferred Notes and/or certain Ordinary Senior Notes where "Ordinary Senior Notes - MREL Event" has been specified as "Applicable" in the relevant Final Terms, at any time (if the Note is not a Floating Rate Note) or on any Interest Payment Date (if the Note is a Floating Rate Note), on giving an irrevocable notice to Noteholders at their Early Redemption Amount, together with accrued but unpaid interest up to (but excluding) the date of redemption, upon a Capital Event (in the case of Subordinated Notes only) or following the occurrence of an MREL Event (in the case of Senior Non Preferred Notes and/or certain Ordinary Senior Notes).
+The Issuer may, at its option, redeem all, but not some only, of the Subordinated Notes, or Senior Non Preferred Notes and/or certain Ordinary Senior Notes where "Ordinary Senior Notes - MREL Event" has been specified as "Applicable" in the relevant Final Terms, at any time (if the Note is not a Floating Rate Note) or on any Interest Payment Date (if the Note is a Floating Rate Note), on giving an irrevocable notice to Noteholders at their Early Redemption Amount, together with accrued but unpaid interest up to (but excluding) the date of redemption, upon a Capital Event (in the case of Subordinated Notes only) or following the occurrence of an MREL Event (in the case of Subordinated Notes, Senior Non Preferred Notes and/or certain Ordinary Senior Notes).

-The early redemption of the Subordinated Notes, the Senior Non Preferred Notes or certain Ordinary Senior Notes where "Ordinary Senior Notes - MREL Event" has been specified as "Applicable" in the relevant Final Terms upon a Capital Event (in the case of Subordinated Notes) or upon an MREL Event (in the case of Senior Non Preferred Notes or certain Ordinary Senior Notes), as applicable, will be subject to the prior consent of the Competent Authority (as defined in the Conditions) if and as required therefor under Applicable Banking Regulations (as defined in the Conditions) and may only take place in accordance with Applicable Banking Regulations in force at the relevant time.
+The early redemption of the Subordinated Notes, the Senior Non Preferred Notes or certain Ordinary Senior Notes where "Ordinary Senior Notes - MREL Event" has been specified as "Applicable" in the relevant Final Terms upon a Capital Event (in the case of Subordinated Notes) or upon an MREL Event (in the case of Subordinated Notes) or upon an MREL Event (in the case of Subordinated Notes), as applicable, will be subject to the prior consent of the Competent Authority (as defined in the Conditions) if and as required therefor under Applicable Banking Regulations (as defined in the Conditions) and may only take place in accordance with Applicable Banking Regulations in force at the relevant time.